PowerShell/SecretStore/Docs/DesignDoc.md

 The file data hash is a cryptographic hash of the key, iv, metadata, data, and is used to verify file content integrity.

 The metadata is a json structure that contains information about each secret.
 It includes secret name, type, optional attributes, and encrypted blob size and offset information.
+It also includes optional additional data associated with the secret, to support SecretManagement optional metadata.
+The optional SecretManagement metadata allows users to associate arbitrary data to a stored secret as name/value pairs.
+The metadata is not stored securely and must not contain sensitive information.

 ```json
 {